Royal Tomb of Akhenaten: Architecture

 The Royal Tomb was cut in a small side valley off the main Royal Wadi, approximately 6 km from the valley's mouth and a further 4 km directly east of Amarna's central city.
 It lies on the same axis as the Small Aten Temple.
 The tomb was cut into the floor of the valley, facing approximately east (actually southeast).
 It descends back into the hillside for 53.245 m.
 Unlike previous royal Theban tombs, it has a straight axis.
-It is thought that this was intended to allow the sun's rays to shine all the way down into the burial chamber, something which does not work in practice.
+It is thought this was intended to allow the sun's rays to shine all the way down into the burial chamber, something which does not work in practice due to the height of the valley's sides.
 The layout of the main portion of the tomb is not substantially different to prior tombs.
 It was only cut as far as the first pillared hall which was adapted, through the removal of two pillars, into the burial chamber.
 The small, unfinished room in its north corner may be the start of the conventional bent axis.

 The Royal Tomb of Akhenaten consists of several chambers (some finished and some unfinished), a Pillared Hall (where Akhenaten's body was most likely located), several staircases, and corridors that are all plastered and decorated to varying degrees.

 Entrance Staircase A and Corridor B: Contains 20 steps and a central slide leading to a corridor that extends to the "innermost parts of the tomb," and leads to several unfinished chambers.
 The corridor is "21.80m long, 3.20m wide, and 3.47m" high.
 Both show evidence of being plastered, but not decorated.

 Stairway C: This stairway is 1.25 m wide and consists of a central ramp with 18 steps on the left side and 16 on the right.
 As with the entrance and first corridor, it is plastered and undecorated.
 The doorway to Shaft Room D was once blocked and sealed but was smashed through by ancient robbers.
 A doorway at the top of the stairs opens to the right, and leads to Room alpha; a corresponding, unfinished doorway was cut on the left wall.

 Shaft Room D: The square shaft measures 3.12 m deep on the east side, and on the west side it is 3.05 m deep.
 In the north corner, blocking stones were recovered.
 The walls of the room were decorated.
 The doorway to Pillared Hall E is centred in the west wall instead of being offset to the left.